CT

 1992

-Mabo decision overturns terra nullius, recognising native title in Australian law for the first time.
+Mabo decision overturns terra nullius.
+Native title recognised in Australian law for the first time.

 2008

-National apology to the Stolen Generations delivered by Prime Minister Kevin Rudd.
+National apology to the Stolen Generations delivered by Prime Minister Kevin Rudd in the House of Representatives.

 2020s

 The most meaningful way to engage with Aboriginal culture is through experiences led by Traditional Owners and Indigenous guides.
-These tours share knowledge on Country, support Aboriginal communities economically, and offer visitors a depth of understanding that reading alone cannot provide.
+These tours share knowledge on Country, support Aboriginal communities economically, and offer visitors a depth of understanding that no book or website can provide.

 Gold Coast Hinterland Indigenous Experience

-Explore the world's oldest rainforest with insights into bush tucker, Indigenous lore, and the deep connection between people and landscape.
+Explore the world's oldest tropical rainforest — 180 million years old — with insights into Kuku Yalanji culture, Indigenous lore, and the living connection between people and the oldest ecosystem on Earth.

 How old is Aboriginal culture in Australia?